-A WFOE's registered capital must be declared during the licensing phase of the company set-up process.
+The registered capital of a FIE must be declared during the licensing phase of the company set-up process.
 This should cover initial investment expenses and may be used immediately for the company's operations.
 From commencement of the registration process, you should anticipate four to six months before a company is fully operational, depending on location.